katjad/javascript101-handbook/chapter1.md

 ## Related Meet Ups
 CodeHub also organises a hack night at the Moment Offices every other Tuesday 6pm - 9pm.

-[Bristol JS](https://www.meetup.com/BristolJS/) is another great meet up group that does talks and a social in the pub afterwards.
+[Bristol JS](https://www.meetup.com/BristolJS/) is another great meet up group that holds talks and a social in the pub afterwards.

 Simple Web organises hack nights from time to time.